Dexesttp/hkxpack/CONTRIBUTING.md

 There is a number of conditions the contributed code should respect.

 #### Unit and integration tests
+Unit and integration tests are integral parts of the code, and should be stored under `/src/tests` for each module.

+There is no separation between unit and integration tests.

 If you change the behavior of part of the code, you should try to change the relevant tests to adapt to the new behavior.

-When possible, for evey addition add tests.

 If a test fail, **don't** add the `@Ignore` annotation or delete/comment the test.
 Try to fix either the test or the code.

+When possible, for evey API additions add either unit or integration tests.

 Document any tests changes in the Pull Request, and be prepared to answer questions about why the test changed or was deleted.